 Homelessness is an evolving, dynamic crisis in our community.
 Since 2017, 318 units of supportive housing have been added in Kelowna, including the most recent addition of McCurdy Place in March 2021.
 Despite the significant progress we have made with our partners in recent years, the number of people sheltering continues to exceed emergency shelter capacity.
 Municipalities continue to try and manage the downstream consequences resulting from poverty, lack of affordable and social housing, mental health and addiction issues.

-The City and its partners continue to support the Journey Home Strategy, based on Housing First principles, and advocate for additional and diverse forms of housing so that everyone in our community can have a place to call home.
+The City and its partners are working to renew the Journey Home Strategy to make sure goals and targets match the current situation and challenges, so that we can eliminate the need for anyone to shelter outdoors.
 When there are enough shelter beds and/or housing to accommodate those in need, temporary overnight sheltering in public spaces will no longer be legally required or permitted by the City.